-Data visualization software processes information from databases and presents it in graphical form.
+Data visualization software processes information from an organization's databases and presents it in graphical form.
 These visualizations range from simple charts and graphs to complex flow charts and geographical maps.
-Many of these visualizations are interactive, allowing users to adjust settings and see the impact in real-time.
+Many of these visualizations are interactive, allowing users to adjust certain settings and see the impact in real-time.

 Data visualizations enable users to more readily analyze information, gain insights and discover trends.
 This makes users more efficient because they spend more time asking questions and getting answers, and less time interpreting numbers and creating graphics.

 Here are a few ways that data visualization software can assist users in gaining insights from their data:

 Geographical maps.
 Mapping data can help users discover geographical trends that may have gone unnoticed in traditionally analyzed data sets.
 Users can utilize these visualizations to pinpoint geographic strengths and weaknesses and find ways to address them.

 Heat maps.
 Heat maps are 2D data visualizations that use colors to represent different values in order to provide users with a quick and easy way to understand how these values are performing relative to one another.
 They are similar in nature to fractal maps and tree maps, all of which use different colors to represent a hierarchy of variables.
 They can be particularly helpful when analyzing how users interact with web pages.
 For example, a heat map that analyzes web page engagement might show areas of the page that users spent the most time on in colors such as red, orange and yellow, while the areas of the page that had less user interaction with might appear in blue, green and purple shades.

 Timelines.
 Plotting data in a time series is a common way for businesses to track success.
 With data visualization software, users can constantly adjust parameters to adjust both the metrics considered (e.g., revenue, profit or margins) as well as the relevant timeframe.